BenjaminIsMyName/next-project/README.md

 1. when resizing the window and opening a post - the post's placeholder in the background will take the previous height.

+## Note (2025)

+I changed the node version on Vercel from 16 to 18 without any testing.
+May God have mercy on my soul.